"You gotta be nuts, too. And you're gonna need a crew as nuts as you are!... Who do you got in mind?"

 Mythology Gag: The scene where the shootout leads to half of Danny's loot being torched by a flamethrower is almost certain homage to the climax of the original, where Ocean's loot is burned with Bergdorf's body.

 Nice to the Waiter: Benedict.
 Rusty notes that he knows the names of most all of his employees, and we hear him asking about their personal lives as he enters the casino.
-This is part of Benedict's need to be knowledgeable about everything and everyone associated with his casinos.
+This is part of Benedict's need to be knowledgeable about everything and everyone associated with his casinos. he's still not a nice guy.

 The various characters and scenarios Rusty foresees needing for the job in Eleven.
 A little research can explain these terms.